LuisFilipePedroso/LuisFilipePedroso/README.md

 - 🚀  Reach me at [Twitter](https://twitter.com/luisfpedroso)

-- 🚲 Fun fact: I like to go around with my bike and make food
+- 🚲 Fun fact: At my free time, I'm a cyclist and a swimmer enthusiastic

 <br>